Are Bichon Frises Good with Kids? Family Guide

 Bichon Frises are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 12-18 lbs and lifespan of 14-15 yrs, the Bichon Frise requires thoughtful care tailored to their specific breed characteristics.
+Plan for 12-18 lbs of animal, a 14-15 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 Originally bred as a multipurpose breed, the Bichon Frise brings centuries of selective breeding into the modern home.

 Age-Appropriate Interactions